sscs-ose/sscs-ose-code-a-chip.github.io/ISSCC25/submitted_notebooks/current_mirror_ota_optimization/README.md

 This repository contains the code, jupyter notebook, and support scripts for a N-Input 8 transistor beta multiplier OTA.

-This submission contains python code to optimize a current mirror OTA using the C/ID analog design methodology.
+This submission contains python code to optimize a current mirror OTA for power consumption from a given specification using the C/ID analog design methodology.

 A detailed analysis for the analytical optimization can be found in the PDF file AnalyticalOptimization-OTA.pdf.

-This manuscript is under review for DAC 2025 and any potential conflict of interests in the review process should be stated upon review of this submission.
+This manuscript is unde review for DAC 2025 and any potential conflict of interests in the review process should be stated upon review of this submission.

-The top level notebook to be run for the submission is current_mirror_ota_optimization.ipynb
+The top level notebook to be run for the submission is **current_mirror_ota_optimization.ipynb**

 # Getting Started